 But last year I started to notice that something wasn't quite right about my skin.
 It was 3 p.m. on a Monday afternoon, and I caught sight of myself in the mirror in the office bathroom.
 It was awful.
 Not only did I find that the foundation I had so painstakingly buffed and blended that very morning was nowhere to be seen, but in its place was a large veil of beaming shine.
 And no, we're not talking the pretty, dewy, post-gym kind.

 Now, I'm assured that the late onset of oily skin is very normal and is most often linked to hormone changes.
 But it's wreaking havoc with my makeup.
 No matter how much foundation I apply, the coverage barely lasts beyond lunchtime, the cream blushers I used to love have become completely out of the question, and for most of the day, my forehead resembles nothing less than an oil slick.
 Nice.

 Thankfully, I have found a solution to this problem and the answer lies in oil-controlling primers.
 Yes, it adds an extra step to my already elongated morning makeup routine.
 But as most contain a hard-hitting mix of oil-blotting minerals and pore-filling polymers, they have the power to keep my face in place all day long.
 Want in?
-Keep scrolling to find out the five primers I really rate.
+Keep scrolling to find out the seven primers I really rate.